tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Quick Action

 _Recharge 11+:_ This ghastly wand resembles a bony finger.
 When you activate the wand, you must nominate an enemy on the battlefield.
-Your next attack on that enemy inflicts 1d4 extra necrotic damage for each round since you nominated the foe (champion: make those d6s; epic: d8s).
+Your next attack on that enemy inflicts 1d4 extra necrotic damage for each round since you nominated the foe, make those d6s at champion tier, and d8s at epic tier.
 So, if you mark a foe for death in the first round of combat, but then don’t attack that foe for five rounds, your attack on that enemy will benefit from 5 extra dice of necrotic damage, hit or miss.

 **Quirk:** Enjoys watching others struggle or run.